gtk-rs/gtk4-rs/book/src/basics/gobject.md

 ```

 The reference cycle is broken.
-If we now click on one button and the other button is not there anymore, the closure simply does not get called.
+If we now click on one button and the other button is not there anymore, the closure will simply not be get called.
 Most of the time, this is the behavior you will want.
 Notice however that we kept the strong reference to `number`.
 If we had only used weak references, `number` would have been dropped and the closure would have never been called.
-Unlike with tricky-to-debug memory cycles, you would have immediately noticed that after testing your app.
+Unlike with tricky-to-debug reference cycles, you would have immediately noticed that after testing your app.
 That is why we recommend to default to weak references.